 - bio (Rich Text)

-Your goal is to push this data into Algolia so that authors can be searched, filtered, and displayed based on certain fields.
+The goal is to push this data into Algolia so that authors can be searched, filtered, and displayed based on specific fields.

 Step 1: Basic Field Mapping in the Marketplace App

-Fields like full_name, bio, and picture are straightforward; they can be mapped directly to Algolia attributes using one-to-one field mapping in the Marketplace app UI.
+Fields such as full_name, bio, and picture are straightforward and can be mapped directly to Algolia attributes using simple one-to-one field mapping in the Marketplace App interface.

 Step 3: Selective Mapping with Rules